 The Warren Cup in the British Museum, dating from the Julio-Claudian dynasty (first century CE), has two scenes of male-on-male pederastic sex sculpted onto its sides.

-The top figures shows a bearded Greek adult having anal sex with a beardless boy who is lowering himself onto the adult’s penis by holding onto a strap.
-The bottom figures show a clean-shaven Roman adult having anal sex with a boy who is probably a slave.
-The Roman man must be in the dominant position and can engage in anal sex only with an inferior.
-This was a Roman cultural expectation, although not always observed, as St. Paul’s indictment indicates.
+The top figures shows a bearded adult having anal sex with a beardless slave boy who is lowering himself onto the adult’s penis by holding onto a strap.
+The bottom figures show a clean-shaven younger Roman adult having anal sex with a slave boy.
+Roman law forbade pederasty with free born boys.
+The Roman man must always be in the dominant position and can engage in anal sex only with an inferior.
+This was a Roman cultural expectation, although not always observed, as St. Paul’s indictment in Romans 1:27 indicates